 Students who are feeling ill with any type of respiratory symptoms, whether you have a fever or not, please do not attend class on campus.
-Notify Health Services or call the COVID Response Hotline at 651-631-5353 for further directions.
+Call health services during business hours at 651-631-5246 or call the COVID Response Hotline after hours at 651-631-5353 for further directions.

-Exposure: MDH defines a COVID exposure as someone who has been within 6 feet of a confirmed COVID positive individual for 15 minutes or more.
-If you feel that you have been exposed, please do not attend class on campus until you have talked to a Health Services staff member or someone from the COVID Response Hotline at 651-631-5353.
+Exposure: MDH defines a COVID exposure as someone who has been within 6 feet of a confirmed COVID positive individual for 15 minutes or more throughout a 24-hour period.
+It is important to note though that even shorter periods of time or longer distances can still spread the virus.
+If you feel that you have been exposed, please do not attend class on campus until you have talked to a Health Services staff member or someone from the COVID Response Hotline.

 To report COVID -19 exposure or positive result, use the COVID-19 Reporting portal.